Direct discovery of the inner exoplanet in the HD206893 system. Evidence for deuterium burning in a planetary-mass companion: Discussion

 \section{Discussion}

-Despite the promise shown by the isochronal models incorporating a higher overall helium abundance potentially leading to the onset of deuterium burning, some caution should be exercised by such a simple parameterization.
-This study should be thought of as more of an initial exploratory, heuristic analysis.
-Indeed, it may be that the enhanced helium abundance is acting as a proxy for (possibly a combination of) other internal physics within this system.
-For example, varying the core mass, or similarly the abundance or distribution of heavy elements, or choosing different atmospheric models will have the effect of altering the isochrones and the quantitative constraint on the helium or initial deuterium fractions.
-Nonetheless, it is unlikely that adjusting the atmospheric parameters within a model for HD\,206893\,c could lead to a bolometric luminosity that is enhanced by nearly an order of magnitude relative to model predictions.
+The highly precise astrometry delivered by GRAVITY ($\sim$50--100\,$\upmu$arcsec) let us derive dynamical masses for the objects in the HD\,206893 system that are precise at the level of 5--10\%.
+Continued astrometric monitoring of both objects could, of course, lead to tighter constraints on the derived dynamical masses, and thus yield a more precise age determination.
+In combination with \SMref models, the masses and luminosities reveal that both cloudy models and hybrid cloudy models featuring a cloudy-to-clear transition describe well the cooling of both objects, and that a clear atmosphere for both objects is not consistent with the observations.

+Thus already the bolometric luminosities, independently of spectroscopy, disfavour the scenario in which both companions have cooled with a clear atmosphere up to now.
+However, while a 140-Myr \SMref clear isochrone is overluminous at the mass of of HD\,206893B, it does match the luminosity of HD\,206893c.
+Thus both objects could have different degrees of cloudiness.

-Systematic errors in our dynamical analysis leading to an erroneous calculated value of the mass of HD\,206893\,c are also most likely a remote possibility.
+It is unlikely that unknown systematic errors in our dynamical analysis are leading to calculated values of the mass of HD\,206893B and c that are erroneous.
 Our calculation of the dynamical mass uses a combination of stellar astrometry that may have systematic uncertainties that are not well understood, as well as RV measurements that are impacted by stellar activity \citep[e.g.,][]{glb19}.
-However, Table~\ref{tab:params} shows that excluding the RV data from our fits gives very similar calculated values for the mass of HD\,206893\,c (12.3$^{+1.1}_{-1.2}$\,\MJ versus 11.6$^{+1.7}_{-2.0}$\,\MJ with the RVs excluded).
+However, Table~\ref{tab:params} shows that excluding the RV data from our fits gives very similar calculated values for the mass of HD\,206893c (12.7$^{+1.2}_{-1.0}$\,\MJ versus 11.5$^{+2.4}_{-2.2}$\,\MJ with the RVs excluded).
 It should be noted that in this analysis we did not model the stellar activity in our orbit fit, which may contribute to a slight bias.
-However, it is unlikely that such unknown systematic errors within our analysis have significantly biased our calculated masses, especially given that our measured dynamical mass of HD\,206893\,c is very much consistent with the predictions presented in \citet{glb19} and \citet{kls21}.
+However, it is unlikely that such unknown systematic errors within our analysis have significantly biased our calculated masses, especially given that our measured dynamical mass of HD\,206893c is very much consistent with the predictions presented in \citet{glb19} and \citet{kls21}.
 At most, these systematics could have led to underestimated astrometric uncertainties, but this would not have changed the overall conclusions of this study.